ServiceNow/TapeAgents/examples/rl_gsm8k/README.md

 #### Annotate tapes with rewards

 * For each trace, the reward is computed as follows:
-  * +1 for correct answer
+  * +1 for correct answer.
-  * 0 for incorrect answer or no answer
+  * 0 for incorrect answer.
-  * -1 for step that cannot be parsed to json
+  * -1 for step that cannot be parsed to

 #### Annotate tapes with ref log probs